Cricut | Cutting Machines

 Which Cricut machine is best?

-This November I’ve compared the best Cricut machines of 2023.
-The Cricut Maker and Explore Air 2 have both secured themselves a winning spot.
+I’ve compared the best Cricut machines of 2023.
+The Cricut Maker 3 and Explore 3 have both secured themselves a winning spot.
+But we’ll also get into the key differences.

-If you’re looking to buy a Cricut machine but aren’t sure about all of the differences, I don’t blame you.
+If you’re looking to buy a Cricut machine but aren’t sure about all of the changes, I don’t blame you.
 They have similar names, designs, and a confusing list of features.

 I’ve rewritten all of my Cricut machine reviews and put them in one place (with a simple Cricut comparison chart!) so that it’s easy to compare.